lucprincen/groltos-diary/Grolto's diary.md

-# Grolto's diary
+# Grolto's memoirs

 This is the diary of Grolto Granitemuncher.
+I'm a blood hunter, I hunt monsters and evil.

 ## Diary entries